lalabuy948/blog/content/posts/single-file-chat-in-elixir-phoenix/index.md

 ## Let's jump into

-Open empty livebook and add next block to Notebook Dependencies and setup
+Open empty LiveBook and add next block to Notebook Dependencies and setup

 ```elixir
 Mix.install([